 If you are building a home in the Hamptons style you should also consider the style of your trim – architraves and skirting boards.
 Many homes of this style also have wainscoting which is chair height wood panelling.
 For this look it should be painted white to match the trims.

 Soft greys.
 Don't go too dark with your choice of grey.
 The overall look should be light and breezy if you want a Hamptons style.
 You can of course have accents of a darker grey but maintain an overall lighter look and feel.
 Consider too whether you prefer a warm or cool grey.
+I generally specify warm greys that are almost a greige for a Hamptons style.

 Soft blue/greens.
 Introduce some pale blues and greens that contain some grey.
 In fact many homes in the Hamptons use a very pale blue grey for their exterior eaves.
 Dulux Milky Spearmint is one of my favourites for bedrooms in a Hamptons style home.